 We found 4 internists who accept Great-West Healthcare near Staten Island, NY.

 Dr. Neil Jaglall sees patients in Staten Island, NY and Stony Brook, NY.
 His medical specialties are general practice and general internal medicine.
-In his practice, Dr. Jaglall focuses on hospital care.
-He honors Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Viant, in addition to other insurance carriers.
-He obtained his medical school training at Ross University School of Medicine and performed his residency at Staten Island University Hospital.
-Dr. Jaglall (or staff) speaks the following foreign languages: Arabic, Sign Language, and Spanish.
+Dr. Jaglall attended Ross University School of Medicine and subsequently trained at Staten Island University Hospital for residency.
+Clinical interests for Dr. Jaglall include hospital care.
+He takes Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Viant, as well as other insurance carriers.
+Dr. Jaglall (or staff) speaks the following languages: Arabic, Sign Language, and Spanish.

 Conditions / Treatments